Drywood Termites problems?

 - When powderpost beetles are detected.

 Powderpost Beetles: Named for the powder-like dust they leave behind when they attack wood surfaces, powderpost beetles are second only to termites in their wood destruction abilities, so powderpost beetles’ bodies allow them to slide into wood areas.
 Powderpost beetles lay their eggs in cracks of wood and their larvae tunnel in and fill it with the powder-like dust.
-Powderpost beetles are attracted to light, and they are most active at night.
+Powderpost beetles have attraction to light, and they are most active at night.
 These beetles can destroy wood in your home – powderpost beetles often attack hardwood floors, crates, antiques, and other hardwood materials.
 The best method of powderpost beetle prevention is to thoroughly inspect the wood sources in your house.

-What is the fumigation process?
+What is the fumigation process?-Drywood Termites

 The fumigation process takes approximately 24 to 48 hours.
 Our Team will monitor the fumigation along with a Pest Control company with the correct license that will tent your home with large tarps, preparing the interior, sealing the tarps, and releasing a warning agent (chloropicrin) into the structure.
-Then, a certified termite technician will introduce the fumigant through a special hose attached to a cylinder located outside your home.
+Then, a certified termite technician will introduce the fumigant through a special hose that attaches to a cylinder located outside your home.

 The fumigant will penetrate into the wood to eliminate the termites.
 After the fumigation process is complete, we will certify your home ready for re-entry.

-Here are some precautions during and after the fumigation process that our company will be monitoring along with the certified terchnician:
+Here are some precautions during and after the fumigation process that our company will be monitoring along with the terchnician:

-- Secure the doors on your home with additional locking devices designed to prevent entry by anyone except the licensed fumigator.
+- Secure the doors on your home with additional locking devices designed to prevent entry by anyone except the fumigator.

 - Provide a Licensed Security Guard to protect your property at night